Osteoarthritis - Symptoms, Causes & Treatments | SingHealth

 Osteoarthritis - How to prevent?

 The most important thing that reduces the risk of developing osteoarthritis is maintaining a healthy weight, engaging in moderate exercise and eating a healthy diet.
-Prevention of injuries to joints minimizes risk of osteoarthritis.
+Prevention of injuries to joints minimises risk of osteoarthritis.

 Osteoarthritis - Causes and Risk Factors

 The primary cause of osteoarthritis is increasing body weight and increasing age.
 Apart from ageing, overweight and obesity are the main causes of osteoarthritis.
-The load to the knee joints for example is as much as four-times of one’s body weight on every step he / she walks.
-Weakness of muscles around the joint, previous injuries to the joint and heavy manual occupational overuse are also a common risk factors.
+The load to the knee joints, for example, is as much as four times of one’s body weight for every step walked.

 Osteoarthritis can arise as a side effect of other problems that put abnormal stress on the joints, such as abnormally shaped hips and knees (added stress is placed on these joints when a person moves), a previous fracture or injury involving the joint.